Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/data/README.txt

 4) Remove any data entries that contain less than three total chords in the chords variable

 New features:
-chord_dict: modifies the chords feature to turn it into a dictionary format where the keys are the sections (verse, chorus etc.) by using Iliyana's sandbox code
+chord_dict: modifies the chords feature to turn it into a dictionary format where the keys are the sections (verse, chorus etc.) by using Juan's parsing code
 num_sections: counts the total number of sections (verse, chorus, etc.) listed in the chords feature
 tot_chords: total number of chord symbols listed in the chords feature
 tot_unique_chords: total number of unique chord symbols listed in the chords feature